 You may find setting financial goals to be challenging for a number of reasons.

-- If you create unrealistic expectations.
+- You create unrealistic expectations.

-Luckily, setting and working toward financial goals becomes easier when you reflect on your intentions, get focused, and realize that a goal is only as good as your plan.
+Setting and working toward financial goals becomes easier when you reflect on your intentions, get focused, and realize that a goal is only as good as your plan.
 “It’s so important to put together a clear roadmap for how to achieve your goals,” says Alex Jensen, vice president and wealth planner for U.S. Bank Wealth Management.

 - Create an emergency fund.
 It’s important to have an emergency fund in place for just-in-case scenarios, like losing your job or having to pay for an unexpected medical expense.
 “A general benchmark is having enough to cover 3-6 months of non-discretionary expenses,” Jensen says.